Skip to footer content

 Introduction to the foreach Loop

 The foreach loop is a powerful tool for developers to iterate through collections in a concise and readable manner.
 It simplifies the code and reduces the chances of errors, as there is no need to manage the index or count of the collection items manually.
-In terms of variable declarations, the foreach loop has five variable declarations, whereas the for loop only has three variable declarations.
+In terms of readability and simplicity, the foreach loop is often preferred over the traditional for loop.

 Use cases for foreach include: